 Working Together to Safeguard Children

-This course provides an opportunity to improve awareness and skills in relation to CSE.
-Participants will develop improved awareness of legislation and research, be able to recognise CSE and the vulnerabilities to becoming a victim, gain understanding as to how perpetrators think and act, and gain knowledge on undertaking risk assessment and securing effective interventions.
+This course provides an opportunity to improve awareness and skills in relation to child exploitation.
+Participants will develop improved awareness of legislation and research, be able to recognise exploitation and the vulnerabilities to becoming a victim, gain understanding as to how perpetrators think and act, and gain knowledge on undertaking risk assessment and securing effective interventions.
 All course tutors are experienced in delivering and managing specialist missing and sexual exploitation services.

 Understanding Domestic Abuse and Child Protection (DAA)